Keio University

 Meanwhile, projects in collaboration with various departments within Keio are also in motion.
 To coincide with the KeMCo Preview, there will be the publication of "Selections from the Keio University Collections" (general sales scheduled to begin in mid-November) and the holding of the online exhibition "Keio Exhibition RoomX: jinkan kosai (society)" (October 26 – December 25, 2020).

 "Selections from the Keio University Collections" is a visual book introducing various works existing at Keio University.
 KeMCo was in charge of editing and prepared for publication with the cooperation of relevant departments.
-The collections accumulated over the 160-year history of the Juku are diverse, including archaeological cultural properties, artworks such as paintings and sculptures from ancient to modern times, buildings reflecting each era, rare books from the East and West, and library collections and historical materials.
-By including commentaries and columns with the cooperation of experts such as faculty and staff from various departments and graduate schools, as well as related materials such as bibliographies and exhibition lists, the book aims to allow readers to touch upon the richness of the cultural properties held by Keio University, the nature of the collections formed through human interaction, and a part of their utilization.
+The collections accumulated over the 160-year history of the Juku are diverse, including archaeological cultural properties, artworks such as paintings and sculptures from ancient to modern times, buildings reflecting each era, rare books from the East and West, and library and historical document groups as collections.
+In this book, by including commentaries, columns, and related materials such as bibliographies and exhibition lists with the cooperation of experts including faculty and staff from various departments and graduate schools, we aimed for a book structure that allows readers to touch upon the richness of the cultural properties held by Keio University, the nature of the collections formed through human interaction, and a part of their utilization.

-Similarly, in "Keio Exhibition RoomX: jinkan kosai (society)," held in collaboration with departments within Keio that primarily manage and exhibit collections, an online "room" (Exhibition RoomX) will be opened where visitors can view works and materials recommended by each department.
-Fifty-seven cultural properties from the university's art, archaeology, history, and rare book collections will be exhibited under the theme of "jinkan kosai (society)."
+Similarly, in "Keio Exhibition RoomX: jinkan kosai (society)," held in collaboration with departments within Keio that primarily manage and exhibit collections, an online "room" (Exhibition RoomX) will be opened where visitors can view the most recommended works and materials from each department.
+Fifty-seven cultural properties from the art, archaeology, history, and rare book collections owned by the Juku will be exhibited under the theme of "jinkan kosai (society)."
 Through the substantial content prepared by each department, we will provide a viewing experience unique to an online exhibition.

-As described above, KeMCo has been engaged in activities in collaboration and partnership with people both within Keio and externally since its inception.
-The works to be released at the KeMCo Preview event, held alongside the completion of the building, are the vanguard of these efforts.
+As described above, KeMCo has been conducting activities in collaboration and coordination with people both within Keio and externally since its inception.
+The works to be released at the KeMCo Preview event, held alongside the completion of the building, represent the vanguard of these efforts.
 Unfortunately, a full public opening cannot be held due to the situation with COVID-19, but the records are available for viewing online.
 We hope you will take a look at the activities of KeMCo as a hub that generates various intersections and interactions.

 Editing work for "Selections from the Keio University Collections"